Ghy0501/MCITlib/README.md

         |-- ImageNet-R
         |-- VizWiz
 ```
-We also plan to extend our reproduction to other benchmarks in the near future.
+Note: You need to modify the data path in all the scripts to your own path.

 ## 🎨 Models

-We currently provide a reproduction based on the [LLaVA-1.5-7B](https://arxiv.org/pdf/2310.03744) model.
+We currently provide a reproduction based on the [LLaVA-1.5-7B](https://github.com/haotian-liu/LLaVA) and [InternVL-Chat-7B](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat_llava) model.
 Please download it to your local directory.
 ```
 huggingface-cli download liuhaotian/llava-v1.5-7b --local-dir /your_path/llava-v1.5-7b
 huggingface-cli download openai/clip-vit-large-patch14-336 --local-dir /your_path/clip-vit-large-patch14-336

+huggingface-cli download OpenGVLab/InternVL-Chat-ViT-6B-Vicuna-7B --local-dir /your_path/Internvl-chat-7b
+huggingface-cli download OpenGVLab/InternViT-6B-224px --local-dir /your_path/InternViT-6B-224px
 ```
 We also plan to extend our reproduction to other MLLM architectures in the near future.

-Note: For methods such as HiDe that require loading an additional `text_tower`, please modify the `config` file in `llava-v1.5-7b` accordingly.
-For more details, refer to the [HiDe-LLaVA](https://github.com/Ghy0501/HiDe-LLaVA) repository.
+Note: To meet the requirements of certain methods, we need to apply additional processing to the config file in the downloaded model.
+The details are outlined below:
+1. add `"mm_text_select_layer": -1` and `"mm_text_tower": "/your_path/clip-vit-large-patch14-336"` to the `config.py` in your local model weight path `/your_path/llava-v1.5-7b` and `/your_path/Internvl-chat-7b`.
+2. remove `"temperature": 0.9` and `"top_p": 0.6` in the `generation_config.json` of your local model weight path.

 ## 🏃 How to run

+Note: Our experiment is conducted in a CUDA 11.8 environment, with most libraries in the setup aligned to this CUDA version.
+Therefore, we recommend using `nvcc -V` to check the CUDA version on your current server.
+If it does not match, please install CUDA 11.8 before proceeding.
 ### 1. Clone this repository
 ```
 git clone https://github.com/Ghy0501/MCITlib.git